ylabonte/mkvtag/README.md

 ## How to use

-Just clone the repo or download the mkvtag.py, check that it's executable and you are ready to go.
+Just clone the repo or download the mkvtag.py, check that it’s executable and you are ready to go.
 Wait!
 One thing...
 As mentoined in the previous section:
 You have to have the [mkvtoolnix package installed](https://mkvtoolnix.download/downloads.html).
 On most systems it should be available through the package manager.

-### Filename to title
+### Set filename as title

 The following example will check all files in your Movies directory for a _.mkv_ file extension and prints out the command, which would be used for each file to